Poetry is a solitary craft, a deeply personal experience that the poet shares with the world within the shelter and intimacy of the written page.

 we were swallowed by a common compliance of circumstance, by

-whispered words burning with the same intensity as syllables and pleas
+whispered words burning with the same intensity as syllables

 stomped together in a fermented vat to feed an immense love,